 Kathryn Smith – As the first full-time female coach for the NFL, she inspires by sheer achievement.
 However, her background offers a unique perspective coaches and players both benefit from.

-Herb Brooks – The NHL hockey coach who led the United States a win against the dominating Soviet Union in what became known as the Miracle on Ice.
+Herb Brooks – The NHL hockey coach led the United States to a win against the dominating Soviet Union in what became known as the Miracle on Ice.

-Tony La Russa – With three world Series titles and a long list of wins, the manager for the Athletics and St. Louis Cardinals dominated the AL and NL during his career.
+Tony La Russa – With three world Series titles and a long list of wins, the Athletics and St. Louis Cardinals manager dominated the AL and NL during his career.